 In order to meet minimum eligibility as a Registered Student Organization (RSO) a group must be not-for-profit, which means no individual or group may profit from the work/activities of the student organization.
-Additionally, not-for-profit does not mean that the student organization is automatically exempt from state or federal taxes because a student organization is not required to be a federal or state registered non-profit to meet the definition of not-for-profit.
+However, please be advised that “not-for-profit” does not mean that the student organization is automatically exempt from state or federal taxes.
+Rather, a student organization must also apply for non-profit status with the IRS to be tax exempt.

 This page provides additional information about non-profit status and tax information related to RSOs.

 This is an accordion element with a series of buttons that open and close related content panels.